ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 the code i wrote for mysis, the rna viewer, is somewhere in a hard drive in the garage, but ryan golhar talked about it in the LOR, i did write it, it just wasnt incorporated in the end bc we were running out of time to finish things. it does exist, i did write it.

+i dunno what im doing today, my brother and my SIL are moving from maryland to their condo in nj today but i dunno what im doing today

 ------------------
 # Oct
 ------------------